gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

         balance0: u128,
         /// The balance of token1.
         balance1: u128,
-        /// The amount of token0 stored on the contract.
+        /// The amount of token0 stored on the program.
         reserve0: u128,
-        /// The amount of token1 stored on the contract.
+        /// The amount of token1 stored on the program.
         reserve1: u128,
     },
     Skim {